 These considerations are both rational and truthful, at least to some extent.
 The problem is, that they are very far from being the most important consideration that should influence which currency pairs you trade.
 I learned this myself the hard way some years ago when I decided that I would day trade, the EUR/USD and GBP/USD currency pairs full time.
 Over several months, these two pairs barely moved, while USD/JPY took off like a rocket and provided easy money to anyone trading it.
 Sure, I knew the personalities of EUR/USD and GBP/USD very well, had a great strategy which had worked extremely well on these pairs for years, and their hours of greatest activity fitted the time zone of my geographical location precisely.
 Despite all this, my linear thinking caused me to miss out on the only real trading opportunities of 2012, which came in the JPY pairs and crosses.

-The #1 Factor to Use in Deciding Which Pair(s) to Trade
+The #1 Factor to Use in Deciding Which are the Best Currencies to Trade

 Narrowing Down the Field